undersight/undersight.co/src/pages/projects/matcher/index.md

 <article role="article">

 With the brand settled, it was time to move on to the UI.
 One of the biggest temptations, when you're designing an app like this, is to focus on the desktop experience first and then try to gracefully degrade it so it fits on smaller screens.
 I went with the opposite approach: started out by designing everything mobile-first, and then tried to scale it up so it looks good everywhere.
-In all fairness, the app still ended up looking better on phones than it does on desktop, but I'm happy to report that it's just as usable on every device — and all versions share the exact same set of features.
+In all fairness, the app still ended up looking better on phones than it does on desktop, but I'm happy to report that it's just as usable on every deviceâ€”and all versions share the exact same set of features.

 </article>